 The regression model results are presented in Table 1 and Fig.2.
-It clearly shows that the FX17 is a suitable tool to measure precisely the fat content in minced meat.
+It clearly shows that the Specim FX17 is a suitable tool to measure the fat content in minced meat precisely.

 Figure 2: Regression plot of the quantitative model for fat content prediction.
 Red dots relate to calibration samples, whereas green ones relate to validation samples.

-In addition to measuring the fat content in samples, hyperspectral imaging is suitable for measuring its distribution (Fig.3).
+In addition to measuring the fat content, hyperspectral imaging is suitable for measuring its areal distribution in samples (Fig.3).

 Figure 3: Example of fat distribution on a meat sample (here Sample 4).

-Hyperspectral imaging offers cost reduction and quick adaptation to new regulations by providing real-time information about the manufacturing process for decision making and real-time control of meat processing factory input and output being within specification.
+Hyperspectral imaging offers cost reduction and quick adaptation to new regulations by providing real-time information about the manufacturing process for decision-making and real-time quality control of meat processing.